-V. Course-work.
-Students continue taking 12 units a quarter.
+V. Course-work

 Students are expected by the Graduate Division to be registered continuously, for 12 units a quarter, throughout their degree program, including the period of fieldwork and writing-up.

 VI.
 Advancement to candidacy:

 - A. Form the Ph.D. committee. - B. Complete Competency Contract (in the first year of graduate studies). - C. Continue taking courses. - D. Write two research papers and the dissertation proposal. - E. Defend the dissertation proposal in an oral defense. - F. File Ph.D.
 Form II for advancement to candidacy - G. Submit proposals to funding agencies.
 While this is not a requirement for advancement, it is a major focus of the student's work during this period.